El-hacen21/encryptoNFT/README.md

       > Pinata (https://www.pinata.cloud/) is a cloud-based service that simplifies uploading and managing files on IPFS.
 It is used to upload files to IPFS through an API key.

 3. **Minting of the NFT** :
-    An NFT (token) is created (or "minted") through the contract, with an IPFS reference to the `encryptedFile`, and with the `encryptedFileKey` added as metadata
+    An NFT (token) is created (or "minted") through the contract, with an IPFS reference to the `ciphFile`, and with the `encryptedFileKey` added as metadata
       ```javascript
       const token = await mintToken(cidHash, encryptedFileKey);
       ```